-- 1. The membership of the DSC shall consist of the following classifications:

-- A. Elected Membership;

-- B. Ex Officio Membership;

-- C. Non-voting Ex Officio Membership; and

-- D. Alternate Membership.

-- 2. The Elected Membership of the DSC, chosen in accordance with Section 820 of this Charter, shall consist of:

-- A. Two (2) members from each County;

-- B. One (1) additional member from each County for each 10,000 Democrats, or major fraction thereof, enrolled in that County, based upon data obtained from the Secretary of State.
-The State Democratic Party shall request the number of enrolled Democrats in each county on April 1 of each even-numbered year or the next business day thereafter, and shall notify each County Chair of the number of Elected Members allocated to that county within five (5) days after receiving the enrollment information; and

-- C. Two (2) members from each of the following organizations:

-- (1) The Maine College Democrats;

-- (2) The Maine Young Democrats.

-- 3. The Ex Officio Membership of the DSC shall consist of:

-- A. The elected officers of the DSC;

-- B. The Chair of each County Committee;
+- 1. The membership of the DSC shall consist of the following classifications: - A. Elected Membership; - B. Ex Officio Membership; - C. Non-voting Ex Officio Membership; and - D. Alternate Membership. - 2.
+The Elected Membership of the DSC, chosen in accordance with Section 820 of this Charter, shall consist of: - A. Two (2) members from each County; - B. One (1) additional member from each County for each 10,000 Democrats, or major fraction thereof, enrolled in that County, based upon data obtained from the Secretary of State.
+The State Democratic Party shall request the number of enrolled Democrats in each county on April 1 of each even-numbered year or the next business day thereafter, and shall notify each County Chair of the number of Elected Members allocated to that county within five (5) days after receiving the enrollment information; and - C. Two (2) members from each of the following organizations: - (1) The Maine College Democrats; - (2) The Maine Young Democrats. - 3.
+The Ex Officio Membership of the DSC shall consist of: - A. The elected officers of the DSC; - B. The Chair of each County Committee; - C. Two members of the Maine Senate, chosen by and serving at the pleasure of the Senate Democratic Caucus; - D. Four members of the Maine House of Representatives, chosen by and serving at the pleasure of the House Democratic Caucus; - E. The Chair, or equivalent officer, of each Affiliated Democratic Organization; - F. The Maine representatives to the Democratic National Committee elected pursuant to Subsection 630(5) of this Charter; - G. The Chair of the Rules Committee; and - H. The Chair of the Platform Committee, from election until the close of the State Convention.

-- C. Two members of the Maine Senate, chosen by and serving at the pleasure of the Senate Democratic Caucus; - D. Four members of the Maine House of Representatives, chosen by and serving at the pleasure of the House Democratic Caucus; - E. The Chair, or equivalent officer, of each Affiliated Democratic Organization; - F. The Maine representatives to the Democratic National Committee elected pursuant to Subsection 630(5) of this Charter; - G. The Chair of the Rules Committee; and - H. The Chair of the Platform Committee, from election until the close of the State Convention. - 4.
-The Non-voting Ex Officio Membership of the DSC shall consist of the General Counsel and the Executive Director. - 5.
+- 4. The Non-voting Ex Officio Membership of the DSC shall consist of the General Counsel and the Executive Director. - 5.
 Each County Committee shall elect two Alternate Members to the DSC, who shall have all the rights of membership, except that the right to vote shall be limited as provided below. - A. One Alternate Member shall serve as alternate to the County's Elected Members and may vote only when one of the County's Elected Members is absent or there is a vacancy in office.
 This Alternate Member shall be elected at the State Convention and shall be the first runner-up among all the candidates for the County's Elected Member positions. - B. The other Alternate Member shall serve as alternate to the County Chair and may vote only when the County Chair is absent or is also serving on the DSC in some other voting capacity.
 This Alternate Member shall be elected by the County Committee at the time as the officers are elected, and the County Committee bylaws may provide for this Alternate Member to be a County Committee officer serving ex officio.
 If there is a vacancy in the office of County Chair and the Acting County Chair is different from the Alternate Member, the Acting County Chair shall assume the County Chair's position on the DSC until the vacancy is filled. - 6.
 No individual may serve simultaneously in more than one membership class.
-Service as an Elected Member ends immediately upon assuming any office entitled to Ex Officio Membership, and the Elected Member position becomes vacant.
+Service as an Elected Member or Alternate Member ends immediately upon assuming any office entitled to Ex Officio Membership, and the Elected Member position becomes vacant.
+This subsection does not restrict an Ex Officio Member from holding multiple offices, but each voting member has only one vote regardless of the number of offices held.